stuartjnelson/northern-badger-11ty-blog/articles/my-11ty-blog-workflow-how-i-write-and-publish-blog-posts-efficiently.md

 title: >-
   My 11ty blog workflow - How I write and publish blog posts efficiently
 excerpt: >-
-  In this post, I walk through my personal process for writing blog posts using 11ty, from adding ideas to my roadmap to publishing with Netlify.
-I share how I use AI tools like ChatGPT and DALL-E to assist with brainstorming, image creation, and proofreading, while emphasizing the importance of documenting and automating repetitive tasks to stay focused on content creation.
-If you're curious about streamlining your own blogging process, this might provide some useful insights.
+  In this post, I walk through my process for writing blog posts on my 11ty site, from adding ideas to my roadmap to publishing with Netlify.
+I share how I use AI tools like ChatGPT and DALL-E to speed up repetitive tasks, while emphasizing the importance of documenting workflows.
+If you're curious about streamlining your own blogging process, this might give you some new ideas.
-date: "2024-09-09T08:32:00.994Z"
+date: "2024-09-14T16:10:00.000Z"
 featuredImg: /assets/img/my-11ty-blog-workflow-how-i-write-and-publish-blog-posts-efficiently--featured-img.webp
 meta:
   ogImg: /assets/img/my-11ty-blog-workflow-how-i-write-and-publish-blog-posts-efficiently--og-img.jpg
-draft: true
 tags:
   - posts
   - blogging